Archive for the 'Programming' Category

 So if everything is so similar, why are there so many different languages, frameworks, APIs and what-not?

-The answer is quite simple, actually: It’s always more fun and more interesting to invent a new programming language for a specific problem or task or project than it is to just do the job at hand.
+The answer is quite simple, actually: The industry constantly needs to sell new buzzwords to keep the lights on.
+And for developers, of course, it’s always more fun and more interesting to invent a new programming language for a specific problem or task or project than it is to just do the job at hand.
 That is why all those different languages usually excel at one very specific feature – and in every other aspect look very similar to everything else that was already available when the language was designed.

-Prolog, for example, had backtracking built into the language; that was the one (killer) feature that set it apart from the rest of the pack.
+Prolog, just to give one example, had backtracking built into the language; at that time and in the context of what was hyped in the tech world at that time, that was the one (killer) feature that set it apart from the rest of the pack.
 You did not have to implement an own backtracking algorithm when you used Prolog, you could elegantly do backtracking in a single line of code.
 (Disclaimer: My last encounter with Prolog was almost 30 years or so ago – my memory might betray me here.
 There probably was more interesting stuff in the language; but I also remember that it was missing a lot of other things that were easy to do in other language ecosystems; simple flatfile database access, for example, which was how we usually wrote to disk and indexed it in the day.)

 Now that I’ve made my case for programming languages not dying, what should you learn in this time and age?